Sheet Pan Tortellini and Sausage Bake

 Preheat the oven to 400º.

-On a sheet pan, toss the broccoli florets and the minced garlic together with 2 tablespoons of olive oil.
+On a sheet pan, toss the broccoli florets with the minced garlic and two tablespoons of olive oil.
 Sprinkle with a little salt and pepper.

-Roast for 10 minutes at 400º, until the broccoli is partially cooked, bright green, but not tender.
+Roast the broccoli for 10 minutes at 400º, until partially cooked, bright green, but not tender yet.

 While the broccoli is roasting, slice the sausage links into thin slices and place in a large bowl.